danielgafni/silero-audio-classification/README.md

 - `silero-2d-classification.ipynb` is a notebook with a solution trained on Mel spectrograms.
 It achieves almost 98% accuracy on test while trained on 10% of the data.

-- `silero-2d-clusterization.ipynb` is a notebook with a clusterization solution trained on Mel spectrograms.
+- `silero-1d-clusterization.ipynb` is a notebook with a unfinished clusterization solution trained on Mel specters.

   Some pre-trained models can be found in the `models` directory, although I didn't save them systematically.